Operation Monopoly: Plans

 In the midst of the Cold War, in late 1977, the Soviet Union began building a new embassy at 2650 Wisconsin Avenue NW, Washington D.C.
 United States intelligence worried that, because the embassy was being built on Mount Alto, the second highest point in Washington, the Soviets would have an ideal location for eavesdropping on radio communications.
 It was possible that, through intercepting microwaves, they could listen in on telephone calls from the White House, State Department, the Pentagon, and the CIA.
 Dick Alu, a former FBI agent, says "we were absolutely beside ourselves.
 [The State Department] never bothered to consult the intelligence community, the FBI or NSA."

 To counter any eavesdropping that the Soviets could commit, US intelligence formulated a plan to bug the new embassy by digging a tunnel underneath its construction site.
 They would then install eavesdropping equipment inside it, allowing them an ear into the workings of the embassy.
 They believed this would give them access to Soviet intelligence and also information on whether the Soviets were eavesdropping on Americans.
-The FBI purchased a three-bedroom house at 2619 Wisconsin Avenue NW, close to the site where the embassy was being built, which allowed them a place to observe the comings and goings of the Soviet embassy.
-They used security cameras in the windows and photographers to capture every moment.
+The FBI leased a three-bedroom house at 2619 Wisconsin Avenue NW, close to the site where the embassy was being built, which allowed them a place to observe the comings and goings of the Soviet embassy.
+They used security cameras in the windows and skylights and photographers to capture every moment.
 John Galuardi, regional administrator for the General Services Administration at the time, was in charge of the property that the Soviet embassy was going to be built on.
 Soon after the plans were made to build the embassy, Galuardi was approached by the FBI.
 They asked him to send workers to the site to cut down three trees on the perimeter of the property, and then to hide the stumps by making it look as if grass seed was going to be planted.
 This allowed the FBI an unimpeded view to the construction site from the spy house.
 The same house was also rumored to be the location of the entrance to the tunnel, an inconspicuous place to begin construction as there were already dump trucks and bulldozers in the area for the building of the embassy.
+However, this was not true, and the tunnel's actual location was likely on the other side of the Embassy.